trarez/DiffusionRemoteSensing/README.md

 # Adaptation of Diffusion Models for Remote Sensing Imagery

-In this repository, I adapted the Diffusion Models to Remote Sensing images for three different tasks: Super Resolution, Image Generation, and SAR to NDVI conversion.
+In this repository, I adapted the Diffusion Models to Remote Sensing images for three different tasks: Super Resolution, Image Generation, and SAR (_Synthetic Aperture Radar_) to NDVI (_Normalized Difference Vegetation Index_) conversion.

 ## Summary of the Files and Folders